 If you need a brief overview of the wintertime ozone issue, see this fact sheet.
 For detailed and specific information about the nature of the research we conduct, please see our cumulative Uinta Basin air quality research summary or visit our papers and reports page.
-Also, the final sections of of our most recent annual report provides brief information about many current and upcoming projects.

 Selection of fellowship recipients will be based on three critieria: